pm2-hive/pm2-hive.github.io/docs/features/docker.md

 CMD ["pm2-runtime", "process.yml"]
 ```

-To split each processes in his own Docker, you can use the --only [app-name] option:
+To split each processes in its own Docker, you can use the --only [app-name] option:

 ```
 CMD ["pm2-runtime", "process.yml", "--only", "APP"]